top of page

 Photo by Alain Kuhn Von Kuhnenfeld

-Disclaimer: Volkswagen has lent us this vehicle for a one-week press loan.
+Disclaimer: Volkswagen has loaned us this vehicle for a one-week press loan.
 We have no affiliation with Volkswagen Canada.
-The above reflects our personal opinion of the cars referred to above.
+The above reflects our personal opinion of the cars mentioned in this article.

 Comments